chantelwetzel-noaa/data_summary/doc/_main.md

 # Flag rockfish
  The most recent assessment of Flag rockfish was a data-limited assessment conducted in 2010.
 Across available data, Flag rockfish have been observed and sampled generally by both commercial and recreational fisheries and the NWFSC WCGBT and HKL surveys.

  Across all years of available data, commercial fisheries have collected a total of 1,259 length observations, 0 age readings, and 44 otoliths that are available to be aged.
-Since 2000, commercial fisheries have collected a 289 length observations, 0 age readings, and 13 otoliths that are available to be aged.
-In California, since 2000, a total of 289 length observations, 0 age readings, and 13 otoliths have been collected
+In California, since 2000, a total of 289 length observations, 0 age readings, and 13 otoliths have been collected.

 Across all years of available data, recreational fisheries have collected a total of 11,029 length observations, 0 age readings, and 0 otoliths that are available to be aged.
-Since 2003, recreational fisheries have collected a 11,029 length observations, 0 age readings, and 0 otoliths that are available to be aged.
-In California, since 2003, a total of 11,021 length observations, 0 age readings, and 0 otoliths have been collected In Oregon, since 2003, a total of 8 length observations, 0 age readings, and 0 otoliths have been collected
+In California, since 2003, a total of 11,021 length observations, 0 age readings, and 0 otoliths have been collected.
+In Oregon, since 2003, a total of 8 length observations, 0 age readings, and 0 otoliths have been collected.

 Across all years of available data, the NWFSC WCGBT survey has collected a total of 455 length observations, 3 age readings, and 327 otoliths that are available to be aged.
 Across all years of available data, the NWFSC HKL survey has collected a total of 182 length observations, 0 age readings, and 160 otoliths that are available to be aged.